-At Veritas Counseling Center, the therapist has worked with both adolescent and adult survivors of numerous types of trauma who were experiencing post traumatic stress disorder (PTSD).
-Depending on the individual case dynamics, treatment may be brief (as is often the case with victims of recent crimes where the trauma was an isolated incident, for instance) or longer term (such as in cases of multiple traumatic childhood physical or sexual abuse that occurred over a number of years).
+At Veritas Counseling Center, the former therapist, Shannon Spellman, worked with both adolescent and adult survivors of numerous types of trauma who were experiencing post traumatic stress disorder (PTSD).
+Depending on the individual case dynamics, treatment may have been brief (as is often the case with victims of recent crimes where the trauma was an isolated incident, for instance) or longer term (such as in cases of multiple traumatic childhood physical or sexual abuse that occurred over a number of years).

 Post traumatic Stress Disorder (PTSD) can result for numerous types of trauma survivors including combat war veterans, victims of terrorist attacks, accident victims, domestic violence victims, survivors of childhood incest and sexual abuse, rape and sexual assault victims, and victims of other types of violent and/or intimidating crimes such as property theft, assault, kidnapping, or home invasions.
 In addition to those who actually are victims of the trauma, witnessing a traumatic event can also produce the symptoms of PTSD.